GovTechSG/ship-hats-overview/get-started/ship-hats-integrated-tools-version.md

 | Release tool | Digital.ai Release | 10.0.5 | https://xlrelease.ship.gov.sg/ |
 | VPN | Open VPN | 2.8.8 | https://vpn.ship.gov.sg |

-Note:

-- Visit our Confluence page on [Purple HATS](https://confluence.ship.gov.sg/display/HATSKB/Purple+HATS) to know more about how to use it.
+>**Notes:**
+>- To know more on how to use Purple Hats, refer to our Confluence page on [Purple HATS](https://confluence.ship.gov.sg/display/HATSKB/Purple+HATS).

-- As the pCloudy web dashboard needs proxy settings configured in your browser, we recommend you use Firefox to use pCloudy so that these proxy settings do not impact your system&#39;s proxy.
-For more information, visit [pCloudy Onboarding guide for SHIP-HATS](https://confluence.ship.gov.sg/display/HATSKB/pCloudy+Onboarding+Guide).
+>- As the pCloudy web dashboard needs proxy settings configured in your browser, we recommend you use Firefox to use pCloudy so that these proxy settings do not impact your system&#39;s proxy.
+For more information, refer to [pCloudy Onboarding guide for SHIP-HATS](https://confluence.ship.gov.sg/display/HATSKB/pCloudy+Onboarding+Guide).

-- To access Digital.ai services, please raise a [service request](https://jira.ship.gov.sg/servicedesk/customer/portal/11/create/214).
+>- To access Digital.ai services, raise a [service request](https://jira.ship.gov.sg/servicedesk/customer/portal/11/create/214).
 In this request you will be asked to provide an email address.
+To the email address provided, following information will be sent:
-The login credentials for Digital.ai Deploy (Intranet) and Digital.ai Release will be sent to this email address as an encrypted .zip file.
-We will include the details on how to open this file in the service request raised by you.
+    - Login credentials for Digital.ai Deploy (Intranet) and Digital.ai Release as an encrypted .zip file
+    - Details on how to open this file in the service request raised by you